finos/common-domain-model/documentation/source/product-model.rst

  type Price extends PriceSchedule: condition AmountOnlyExists:
-     amount exists and step is absent
+     value exists and datedValue is absent

 Consider the example below for the initial price of the underlying equity in a single-name Equity Swap, which is a net price of 37.44 USD per Share: